-Dr. Jan Linhart is pleased to have one of the preeminent dental implant specialists in New York City on staff who has performed hundreds of dental implant procedures for many satisfied patients.
+Linhart Dentistry is pleased to have the preeminent dental implant specialists in New York City on staff who have performed thousands of dental implant procedures for our satisfied patients.

 For teeth that are lost or damaged beyond repair, modern dental implants can provide a permanent replacement that maintain the look, feel, and function of natural teeth.
 Below you will find answers to some of the most frequently asked questions about dental implants.